0beqz/screen-space-reflections/readme.md

 ## Features

-- Temporal Reprojection to reduce noise
+- Temporal Reprojection to re-use the last frame and thus reduce noise
-- Jittering and blurring reflections to approximate glossy reflections
+- Jittering and blurring reflections to approximate rough reflections
 - Using three.js' WebGLMultipleRenderTarget (WebGL2 only) to improve performance when rendering scene normals, depth and roughness
 - Early out cases to compute only possible reflections and boost performance
-- Blurring reflections using Kawase Blur Pass for better performance over a Gaussian Blur Pass
+- Using an edge-preserving bilateral blur filter to keep details while blurring noise

 ## Tips